tanmaybasu/TkNN/README.md

 # A Tweak on k-Nearest Neghbor Decision Rule (TkNN)
-A tweak on k-nearest neighbor decision rule.
-The proposed method restricts the majority voting of knn with a predefined positive integer threshold, say β, to assign a data point to a predefined class.
+A tweak on k-nearest neighbor decision rule is developed.
+This method restricts the majority voting of knn with a predefined positive integer threshold, say β, to assign a data point to a predefined class.
 For the proposed method there is no need to select a fixed k prior to classifying a data point.
 The method will start with an initial value of k as β.
 If the difference between the number of representatives of the best and the second best competing classes is β, then the data point is classified to the best competing class.
 Otherwise the value of the neighborhood parameter k will be increased by one and the process will continue until the point is classified to a particular class.
 If the test data point is not classified till the process reaches the last point of the training set, then the test data point will remain unclassified.

 The method is explained in the following papers and the steps to implement the method are stated below.